 sbyte.
 Second, note that in case of signed types, the upper bound is always 1 less than the lower bound (32,767 vs 32,768 for an

 int).
 This is because the value 0 is always considered a positive number.
-Third, try to say the name of the number represented by a
+Third, try to say out aloud the number represented by a

 Another point that is usually misunderstood is the fact that the size of these data types is going to be always the same regardless of the architecture our program is running on.
-So you might be running your program in a 64 bit machine, but an
+You might be running your program in a 64 bit machine, but an

-intis going to be always 32 bit long so it will have the same range.
+int is going to be always 32 bit long and it will have the same range.
 This is true for both C# and Java.